-Unlike Adaptive Expectations, the AR(1) ALS model gives a different inflation forecast at each horizon, as shown in Figure 2 below, thus giving any Taylor rule a menu of possible policy horizons to work with.
-For example, the observed 8/24 month-over-month annualized inflation rate of 1.09% predicts 2.11% inflation over the coming month, 2.52% on average over the coming 3 months, and 2.89% over the coming year, as shown by the blue line in the figure.
-However, marginal month-over-month predicted inflation, as shown by the red line, rises quickly toward its asymptotic value of 3.04%, and already exceeds 3.00% by 2/25.
-Furthermore, by the time the 8/24 PCE-PI was announced, 9/24 was already history and could no longer be affected by Fed policy.
-Since the FOMC only meets 8 times a year, another month or two might also go by before it even meets.
-It therefore seems appropriate and adequate for Taylor Rule policy purposes to look beyond the transitory component of inflation, and just to use the asymptotic long-run or entrenched inflation forecast.
+Unlike now obsolete Adaptive Expectations, the AR(1) ALS model gives a different inflation forecast at each horizon, as shown in Figure 2 below, thus giving any Taylor rule a menu of possible policy horizons to work with.
+For example, the observed 9/24 month-over-month annualized inflation rate of 2.10%, as shown by the green star, predicts 2.61% inflation over the coming month, 2.82% on average over the coming 3 months, and 2.98% over the coming year, as shown by the blue line in the figure.
+However, marginal month-over-month predicted inflation, as shown by the red line, rises much more quickly toward its asymptotic value of 3.05%, and already exceeds 3.00% by 1/25.
+Furthermore, by the time the 9/24 PCE-PI was announced, 10/24 was already history and could no longer be affected by Fed policy.
+Since the FOMC only meets 8 times a year, another six weeks might also go by before it even meets.
+It therefore is appropriate, for Taylor Rule policy purposes, to look beyond the transitory first few months, and to focus instead on the more entrenched forecasts farther into the future.
+While a forward forecast of annual inflation beginning say 3 months into the future could easily be constructed, in most cases the long-run asymptotic forecast would give virtually equivalent results.